jimmoffitt/rbComplianceAPI/README.md

 Second, have the following files in a directory of your choice:

-* compliance_api.rb: the 'main' client program that is excuted with various options (see below).
+* __compliance_api.rb__: the 'main' client program that is excuted with various options (see below).
-* pt_restful.rb: a common-code HTTP helper class currently based on the standard Ruby net/https gem.
+* __pt_restful.rb__: a common-code HTTP helper class currently based on the standard Ruby net/https gem.
-* pt_logging: a common-code Logger class currently based on the Ruby 'logging' gem.
+* __pt_logging__: a common-code Logger class currently based on the Ruby 'logging' gem.
-* config.yaml: Compliance Client configuration file.
+* __config.yaml__: Compliance Client configuration file.
 This file can have any path and file name (needs to be a YAML file however) when you pass that information in as a command-line parameter.

 ###Client Configuration